-Trees transition between life history stages as they grow.
-When a seedling reaches the maximum height set for its species, it becomes a sapling.
+Seedling to sapling.
+When a seedling reaches the maximum seedling height set for its species, it becomes a sapling.
 The diam10 value is converted to a DBH value, which is then used to calculate the rest of the sapling's new dimensions.
 Since height is re-calculated with a different equation and input parameters, there may be a discontinuity in height values right around the seedling/sapling transition point.
 If a species uses different allometric relationships for its saplings and adults, another discontinuity may occur at the time of this transition as well.
 For more on the allometric relationships and how they are calculated, see the Allometry topic.
 (The automatic updating of these allometric relationships during the growth phase can be overridden.
 For more, see the Growth behaviors topic.)